SGM GOAL / Materials Science and Engineering

 2008–2011:MSc in Business Engineering

-"After obtaining a scientific high school diploma, I enrolled in a preparatory class for engineering school (PCSI) because I didn't know what I wanted to do and it would at least teach me how to study.
-But it wasn't right for me because I felt the need to study in an environment where practical science was just as important as theoretical concepts.
-The DUT SGM gave me that without closing any doors, as it allows you to work in all sectors of industry: aeronautics, civil engineering, energy, transportation, etc.
+“After earning my science-focused high school diploma, I enrolled in a preparatory class for the Maths+ Sciences track (PCSI) because I wasn’t sure what I wanted to do, and it at least gave me some study skills.
+But it wasn’t the right fit for me because I felt the need to study in an environment where hands-on science had just as much of a place as theoretical scientific concepts.
+The DUT in General Management (SGM) provided me with that without closing any doors, as it allows you to work in all sectors of industry: aerospace, civil engineering, energy, transportation…

-After the DUT SGM, I continued my studies with an MSc in Business Engineering to complement my technical training with managerial and commercial training.
-Thanks to this dual skill set, I joined major groups such as Thales (aeronautics & defense) and Schneider Electric (electrical industry), successively holding the positions of Business Engineer and then Business Development Manager (one-year V.I.E. assignment in Brazil).
+After completing the DUT SGM, I continued my studies with an MSc in Business Engineering to complement my technical training with management and sales training.
+Thanks to this dual expertise, I joined major corporations such as Thales (aerospace & defense) and Schneider Electric (electrical industry), successively holding the positions of Business Engineer and then Business Development Manager (a one-year V.I.E. assignment in Brazil).

-Today, I have returned to the Thales group in São Paulo, Brazil, as Bid Manager.
-It's a job that's similar to being a conductor, because I have to get everyone to work as a team.
-I prospect for technical projects that are about to be launched, then I study the viability of the project from a technical point of view with the engineers, operations and quality departments, and finally I look at our commercial positioning with the finance department to ensure we are in the best position to win the tender.
+Today, I have returned to the Thales group in São Paulo, Brazil, as a Bid Manager.
+This role is akin to that of an orchestra conductor, as I must coordinate everyone to work as a team.
+I identify upcoming technical projects, then assess the project’s feasibility from a technical standpoint with engineers, operations, and quality departments.
+Finally, I work with the finance team to determine our commercial positioning so we are best positioned to win the bid.

-In each of my jobs, the DUT SGM has given me added value through the variety of subjects taught, the general scientific knowledge I have acquired, and the working methods I have learned.
-I feel very attached to the highly competent faculty, whom I hold in high esteem."
+In every role I’ve held, the DUT SGM has provided me with added value through: the breadth of subjects taught, the general scientific knowledge I gained, and the work methods I learned.
+I feel a deep connection to the highly competent faculty, whom I hold in the highest regard.”

-2006-2008: DUT (University Technical Diploma) in Materials Science and Engineering at the IUT (University Institute of Technology) in Nîmes
+2006–2008: Associate Degree in Materials Science and Engineering at the Nîmes University Institute of Technology (IUT)

 2008–2010:Compositec

-2011-present: Change Management then Project Manager at Bombardier Aerospace
+2011–present: Change Management Specialist, then Project Manager at Bombardier Aerospace

-Studying the major families of materials, their characterization, implementation processes, and use allowed me to acquire solid multidisciplinary knowledge and develop a particular interest in composite materials.
-So it was only natural that I continued my studies at Compositec
+Studying the major families of materials, their characterization, manufacturing processes, and applications allowed me to acquire solid multidisciplinary knowledge and develop a particular interest in composite materials.
+It was therefore only natural that I continued my studies at Compositec

 in Chambéry.
-This was a work-study program where I had the opportunity to join Airbus (subsidiary Aérolia) to work on the carbon nose fuselage of the A350-XWB.
+It was a work-study program where I had the opportunity to join Airbus (through its subsidiary Aérolia) to work on the carbon-fiber nose fuselage of the A350-XWB.

 This was followed by a six-month break in Australia to improve my English (and my surfing!).
-When I returned, I applied for a job in Canada at Bombardier Aerospace in Montreal, where I still live today.
+Upon my return, I applied for a position in Canada at Bombardier Aerospace in Montreal, where I still live today.

 I worked for a year and a half in Configuration Management/Change Management on the structure of the CSeries, a commercial aircraft.
-And for the past six months, I have been a project manager in a team of methods experts for the development of the interior layout of the new Global 7000 and 8000 business jets.
+And for the past six months, I’ve been a project manager on a team of methods experts developing the interior layout for the new Global 7000 and 8000 business jets.”

 Jérémy – 2009: Project Engineer, CEA Marcoule